Inflectra/rapise-documentation/docs/Guide/recording_library.md

 ## See Also

 - [Recording](recording.md)
-- To write an Object library specific to your application, see [Custom Libraries](custom_libraries.md).
+- To write an object library specific to your application, see [Custom Libraries](custom_libraries.md).
 - [Cross Browser Testing](cross_browser_testing.md)
-- If you interact with an object that is not defined in your chosen recording library, it will be treated as a [Simulated Object](simulated_objects.md).
+- If you interact with an object that is not defined in your chosen recording library, it will be treated as a [simulated object](simulated_objects.md).